Tefx/pesim/README.md

 yield self.time + randint(50, 100), Reason.TaskDone
 ```

 is clear.
-It randomised a task processing time between 50s and 100s, and pause the process until that time is reached.
+It randomises a task processing time between 50s and 100s, and pauses the **process** until the task is completed.
 If everything is normal, when re-activated, the reason `Reason.TaskDone` will be returned.

 There is another `yield` statement in the code: